merledu/common_peripheral_vips/verif/vips/uart/README.md

 [This link](https://www.circuitbasics.com/basics-uart-communication/#:~:text=UART%20stands%20for%20Universal%20Asynchronous,transmit%20and%20receive%20serial%20data) points to the working and behaviour of UART

-#### Configuration the UART
+#### Configuration and Testing UART

-For transmitting the data following steps will be done:
-First we have to set configurable registers which are baud, tx_level, tx_data, tx_en_fifo, rd_en_fifo To set the baud rate, at address 0x0 we can assign the desired baud rate we have to set.
+1. First, we have to set configurable registers which are `baud rate`, `tx_level` and `tx_data` located at addresses `0x0`, `0x18` and `0x04` respectively
-Then set tx_level, at address 0x18 we can assign the level of the buffer.
-Then data to be transferred is sent at address 0x4.
+2. Enable the `RX` by writing in register at address `0xc`
-Then transfer is enabled by writing at address 0x1c.
+3. Enabled the `TX` (transfer) by writing in register at address `0x1c`

-For receiving the data:
-Baud rate will be configured at address 0x0.
-Then to start receiving the data,rx will be enabled at address 0xc.
-At address 0x8, we can read the data that is received.
-Read the configurable registers:
-You can read the all the registers configured by:
+4. Then disable the transfer
+5. And read data that is stored in the `RX` register at address `0x8` of the recieving UART
-To read the baud_rate set, set the pwrite_i to 0 and set the addr to 0;
+6. To read the baud_rate set, set the pwrite_i to 0 and set the addr to 0;
-To read the level of fifo set, set the pwrite to 0 and set the addr to 0x18 To read the data entered into the fifo,set the pwrite_i to 0 and set addr to 4 according to the tx_level set.
+7. To read the level of fifo set, set the pwrite to 0 and set the addr to 0x18
+8. To read the data entered into the fifo,set the pwrite_i to 0 and set addr to 4 according to the tx_level set.

-#### Activation the UART

 #### Result

+9. Compare the data that is transfered from the `TX` UART with the data received in `RX` UART

 # How to run the verification IP?